sharathkumar-md/99StepsAI/whisper_pipeline/README.md

 ```
 👤 You: Hello!
 How are you?
-🤖 Bot: I'm doing great!
+🤖 Bot: Hi!
+I'm doing great, thanks for asking.
 How can I help you today?

 👤 You: Tell me about Python
-🤖 Bot: Python is a versatile programming language...
+🤖 Bot: Python is a versatile programming language that's great for beginners...

 Commands:
   /quit  - Exit chatbot